KeyStore

 Go to the Creation Page Log in to your account and click here to go to the repository creation page.

-Select Repository Type and Fill in Info Under repository type, be sure to select
+Select Repository Type and Fill in Info Under repository type, select

-KeyStore, and fill in the corresponding repository name and description.
+KeyStore, and fill in the repository name and description.

-Create KeyStore Complete Creation Click the create button to complete the setup of your KeyStore.
+Create KeyStore Complete Creation Click the create button to complete the setup.

 Core Features